jg8481/robotframework-ares/readme.md

    > - Create account in ARES,
    > - Create project and
    > - Copy details which are explained in *01_Introduction.md*
- - Step 4: Execute test case/suites using areslistener
+ - Step 4: Execute test case/suites using areslistener (select specific version which works for you)
+   > `robot --listener v2/AresListener.py -V config.py suite.robot`
-   > `robot --listener AresListener.py -V config.py suite.robot`
+   > `robot --listener v3/AresListener.py -V config.py suite.robot`
  - Step 5: Go to ares dashboard
    > You can find live execution, detailed report and some charts